usgs/pestpp/documentation/pestpp_users_manual.md

 σ<sup>2</sup>*<sub>s</sub>* = y<sup>t</sup>\[J<sup>t</sup>C<sup>-1</sup>(ε)J + C<sup>-1</sup>(k)\]<sup>-1</sup>y (8.1b)

-In the above equations
+In the above equations:

-k is the vector of adjustable parameters;
+-   k is the vector of adjustable parameters;

-C(k) is the prior parameter covariance matrix;
+-   C(k) is the prior parameter covariance matrix;

-ε is the vector of measurement noise;
+-   ε is the vector of measurement noise;

-C(ε) is the covariance matrix of measurement noise (normally diagonal);
+-   C(ε) is the covariance matrix of measurement noise (normally diagonal);

-J is the Jacobian matrix pertaining to the model calibration process; and
+-   J is the Jacobian matrix pertaining to the model calibration process; and

-> y is a vector whose elements are the sensitivities of the prediction *s* to model parameters; in the present context this is the prediction to which a constraint is applied.
+-   y is a vector whose elements are the sensitivities of the prediction *s* to model parameters; in the present context this is the prediction to which a constraint is applied.

 Both of the above equations are mathematically equivalent.
 The choice of which one to use in any numerical circumstance is an outcome of the size of the matrix that must be inverted.
 For equation 8.1a it is *n × n*, where *n* is the number of observations comprising the calibration dataset.
 For equation 8.1b it is *m × m*, where *m* is the number of parameters that are estimated through the calibration process.